Preparing for College

 BYU FlexGE

 Earn BYU Credit without the standard application requirements.
 Participate in campus events and activities.
 Live with other students and attend a YSA ward.
 You can have the BYU experience you’ve been wanting!
 Visit the BYU FlexGE page for full details.
-Note that BYU FlexGE doesn’t provide degrees.
+Note that BYU FlexGE doesn’t provide degrees or on-campus housing.
+Students may earn up to 24 credits and may transfer into BYU or any other Utah university (not NCAA eligible).

 BYU Idaho